 It’s simply not enough for us to just design a beautiful brand.
 Brand guidelines must match the executional realities of the practitioners who will execute the brand every day, and support them with both the appropriate amount of structure and flexibility.

-Create a dynamic interface In a rapidly fading past life, brand guidelines were delivered via PDF.
+In a rapidly fading past life, brand guidelines were delivered via PDF.
 Today, the best brand guidelines are digital—and dynamic.
 The PDF guidelines of the past created significant challenges for the users, specifically the density and lack of clarity in the guidance found in PDF due to their extended length.
 Add in small text sizes and missing navigation functionality, and interfacing with PDF guidelines often felt like taking an AP test when you’ve only taken the regular class for the semester.
 Secondarily, once a PDF of the guidelines is created, it immediately becomes nearly impossible to update.
 The guidelines become a frozen monument to a moment in time, making ongoing brand updates all the more challenging to implement.

 Digital solutions solve these problems.
 The fundamental relationship between curated guidance and website hierarchy forces a distillation of information that prioritizes clarity.
 And the dynamic nature means updates are easy and immediate.
 The ability to push updates to audiences while providing instantaneous access to assets allows brand guidelines to move at the speed of the digital world—evolving with the users, not holding them back.

-The importance of brand training We believe every employee plays a role in the successful representation of a brand’s strategy.
+We believe every employee plays a role in the successful representation of a brand’s strategy.
 Even the employees you wouldn’t normally consider integral to delivering brand messaging are routinely in a position to communicate on behalf of the brand, and each of those moments needs to align with the brand strategy for a modern brand to thrive.
 From those unexpected brand ambassadors through traditional brand creatives, every person who interacts with the brand should receive initial brand training followed by update sessions at regular intervals.
 For corporations, training on the brand guidelines should be as commonplace as security training.

 Building on a baseline of brand training, customized training can then be deployed for creators where more specialized knowledge is required to produce nuanced aspects of brand expression.
 And for advanced creators, brand playbooks are a useful tool to communicate how to implement modified campaign expressions for niche audiences.
 (We’ll cover more about brand playbooks in part two.)